njaard/libavif-rs/libavif-sys/README.md

 # Codec Features
-This crate, by default, uses `codec-dav1d` for decoding and `codec-rav1e` for encoding, because they are the best performing.
+This crate, by default, uses `codec-dav1d` for decoding and `codec-rav1e` for encoding, because they have the best (speed) performance.
 You can disable those features and instead use `codec-aom`.

 # Compiling
 * cmake is required for compiling the crate.